-Apart from sources like as fungus, bacteria, chemical, parasites, toxins and spirochetes to reported to be the cause of AES over the past few decades, viruses have also been attributed mainly to be the cause of AES in India.
-In addition to viral encephalitis, severe form of toxoplasmosis and leptospirosis can cause AES.
-Apart from this, the causative agent of AES varies with geographical location and season
+Apart from sources like fungus, bacteria, chemicals, parasites, toxins, and spirochetes reported to be the cause of Acute Encephalitis Syndrome over the past few decades, viruses have also been attributed mainly to be the cause of Acute Encephalitis Syndrome in India.
+In addition to viral encephalitis, severe forms of toxoplasmosis and leptospirosis can cause the Infections.
+Apart from this, the causative agent of encephalitis syndrome varies with geographical location and season.

 The logic behind the link between Litchi fruit consumption and AES is that when children eat large amounts of unripe litchi fruits (on an empty stomach), it may lead to hypoglycemic encephalopathy, a brain injury that causes prolonged or severe hypoglycemia or low blood sugar.
 Unripe litchi has the toxins hypoglycin A and methylene cyclopropyl glycine (MCPG) that causes vomiting if ingested in large quantities.
 An India-U.S. team confirmed the role of the toxin MCPG in 2017.

-Well-nourished children are not affected by the consumption of Litchi fruit.
+Well-nourished children are not affected by the consumption of Litchi fruit (Litchi Virus).
 AES affects only undernourished children who consumed litchi fruit the previous day and went to bed on an empty stomach.

-However, while linking litchi fruit to AES deaths (owing to the presence of infectious organism) is well documented, this alone cannot be attributed as the main cause of death.
-Some recent findings by specialists have narrowed down reasons for AES to multiple other factors like humidity, malnutrition, heat and poor hygiene.
+However, while linking litchi fruit to AES (Litchi Virus) deaths (owing to the presence of infectious organism) is well documented, this alone cannot be attributed as the main cause of death.
+Recent findings by specialists have narrowed down reasons for Encephalitis Syndrome to multiple other factors like humidity, malnutrition, heat, and poor hygiene.

 - High Fever